amandamartin-dev/velo-tensorflow/README.md

 # Code to support the Velo and Tensorflow example

+This code applies the tensorflow toxicity model in a basic chat moderation flow on Velo by Wix

 ## Setup
 To use this code you must first create a wix site with Wix Chat enabled and dev mode turned on